(Disclosure: Some of the links below may be affiliate links)

 How much does it cost?

-I am going to check for combined private and traffic insurance.
+I check for combined private and traffic insurance.

 For my case, I have been able to find these three cheapest legal protection insurance: